 You may have your treatment in a clinic, at the doctor’s office, or at home.

-Radiation therapy is rarely used in the initial treatment of ovarian cancer, but it may be used to relieve pain and other problems caused by the disease.
+Radiation for ovarian cancer is rarely used in the initial treatment of ovarian cancer, but it may be used to relieve pain and other problems caused by the disease.
 Each treatment takes only a few minutes and is administered at our St. Paul or Maplewood clinics or a partner radiation oncology clinic.

 Targeted therapies are designed to treat only the cancer cells and minimize damage to normal, healthy cells.
 Cancer treatments that "target" cancer cells may offer the advantage of reduced treatment-related side effects and improved outcomes.